SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 To turn on the Microsoft 365 SharePoint integration for your CRMOnline tenant, submit the following details:

 * "Cust ID"
-* “SharePoint domain name URL”
+* "SharePoint domain name URL"
-* “SO Archive Document Library Name”
+* "SO Archive Document Library Name"
-* “SO Template Folder Name”
+* "SO Template Folder Name"

 **NOTE!** Once we receive the form submission, we will activate the feature as soon as we are able to, and the feature will then be ready to use the following day.
 (Your site must be ‘recycled’ to get the new configurations)